A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

 \subsubsection{Extension}

 \textbf{Source-free UDA}~\cite{huang2021model} is a variant of UDA that aims to adapt source-trained models to target distributions without accessing the source data in training.
 It is useful when data privacy and data portability are critical.
-Recently, Saltori et al.~\cite{saltori2022gipso} proposed a pioneering study for source-free UDA of point clouds.
-They designed adaptive self-training with a geometric-feature propagation for semantic segmentation of LiDAR point cloud of road scenes.
+Saltori et al.~\cite{saltori2022gipso} introduced an adaptive self-training method with geometric-feature propagation for source-free UDA of 3D LiDAR segmentation.

 \textbf{Test-time domain adaptation} (TTA) is a setup where a source-pretrained model is adapted using only the unlabelled test data, usually with a \textit{single epoch} of training.
 Unlike typical UDA, the goal of TTA is to avoid collecting target data in advance, where the model is adapted with the test data flow.
 Though TTA is practical in real-world scenarios, it is challenging as the target data is available in test-stage only.
-Recently, Inkyu Shin et al.~\cite{shin2022mm} proposed the first TTA attempt on multi-modal 3D semantic segmentation.
-They designed a multi-modal fusion module to combine multi-modal input data for more accurate segmentation.
+Recently, Inkyu Shin et al.~\cite{shin2022mm} introduced a TTA method for multi-modal 3D semantic segmentation with a modal fusion module for more accurate segmentation.